rufer7/terraform-playground/README.md

 > - `Domain.Read.All`
 > - `Group.ReadWrite.All`
 >
-> Finally, the service principal was assigned the `Owner` role for the resource group.
+> Finally, the service principal was assigned the `Reader` role for the resource group.

 > [!NOTE]
 > The application resources are created via GitHub actions workflow.
 The following steps are only required, if you want to create the resources manually.